elindalenback/birthday-quiz/README.md

 **Solution:** Rectified a wrong filepath to the favicon by updating it to the correct location "assets/favicon/...," ensuring the proper display of the favicon on the website.

 ### Known Bugs
-Favicon doesn't show in safari on desktop.
+Favicon doesn't show in Safari on desktop.

 ### Frameworks - Libraries - Programs Used